Coca Cola Marketing | Marketing of Coca Cola

 Distribution Strategy in Coca Cola Marketing Plan

 The distribution policy of Coca Cola in its Marketing Plan has prominent attention.
 Coca Cola employs different sales & distribution models.
-They consider the local markets, customer’s profile and geographic conditions while choosing the sales & distribution strategies.
-Consider the following points when studying distribution approach in Marketing Plan of Coca Cola.
+They consider the local markets, customer profile and geographic conditions while choosing the sales & distribution strategies.
+Consider the following points when studying the distribution approach in the Marketing Plan of Coca Cola.

-- Coca Cola appoints the drivers and in-charge of sales on each truck: This is a great method to understand the delivery routes, sales points, inventory monitoring, and revenue collection.
+- Coca Cola appoints the drivers and is in charge of sales on each truck: This is a great method to understand the delivery routes, sales points, inventory monitoring, and revenue collection.

-- Hybrid distribution system: It uses a mix of previous and current products orders to be delivered at the same time.
-This is done by using the same truck going to the specific direction.
+- Hybrid distribution system: It uses a mix of previous and current product orders to be delivered at the same time.
+This is done by using the same truck going in a specific direction.

 Brand Equity in Coca Cola Marketing Plan

 Coca Cola is a top-notch brand present in the minds of people around the globe.
-Talking about the Coca Cola’s brand equity reminds us of associations, relationships, memories, stories, connections, and even romance.
-These things are properly marketed by the marketing experts in their promotional videos, messages, and others.
+Talking about Coca-Cola’s brand equity reminds us of associations, relationships, memories, stories, connections, and even romance.
+Marketing experts properly market these things in their promotional videos, messages, and others.

 Competitive Analysis in Coca Cola Marketing Plan